Dates to Remember:

 Amy Pabst - Quilt Show Class Information & Supply Lists

 Two classes given by Amy Pabst will be offered at the 2026 quilt show.
-Class registration for CAQC members will begin at the club meeting on April 13th.
-A registration Form is attached to the April Newsletter!
+Class registration for CAQC members began at the April 13th club meeting .
+A registration Form is attached to the April -June Newsletters!

 Description of classes: